-We note that the majority of candidate effort creep indicators have shown continued increases over the recent period within the WCPO when examined both within and outside PNA EEZs, the exception being the catch inside PNA EEZs.
-The link between trends in these indicators and the ultimate level of effort creep within the tropical WPCO purse seine fishery remains unclear.
+We note that the majority of candidate effort creep indicators have shown decreases over the recent period within the WCPO when examined both within and outside PNA EEZs.
+The link between trends in these indicators, underlying stock biomass, and the ultimate level of effort creep within the tropical WCPO purse seine fishery remains unclear.
 Ultimately, the effectiveness of any adjustment approach can be tested within Management Strategy Evaluation (e.g. Scott et al., 2016) to ensure that any proposed management approach is robust to this uncertainty.

-We invite SC13 to:
+We invite SC14 to: